jfbauman/UFOs/README.md

 # UFOs

 ## Overview of Project
-The purpose of this analysis is to build a fully dynamic table with filters using stored data, so it can take input from users to search through UFO sightings.
+The purpose of this analysis is to help Dana build a fully dynamic table with filters using stored UFO data.
+The filters create an interactive website that can take input from users to search for UFO sightings.

 ## Results
-There are a few different ways users can search through UFO sightings using the new webpage.
+There are a multiple ways users can search through UFO sightings using the new webpage.
 They can search by Date, City, State, Country, and Shape.
+Below are examples of each search option.

 This picture shows a search by Date for sightings on 1/6/2010.
 ![UFO Date](https://user-images.githubusercontent.com/115032384/212208385-8d0012b2-cf62-4b5c-aff8-be42e8ddf779.png)